drewcrawford/drewcrawford.github.io/rust/index.md

 It's important to distinguish between reference and value types *semantically* vs reference and value types *performance-wise*.

 In C for example, when we say "pass-by-value" what we really mean is "pass-with-copy".
-Whereas pass-by-reference is "pass-without-copy"  And so people pass references around in C, not necessarily because they have to for some semantic reason, but because it is fast.
+Whereas pass-by-reference is "pass-without-copy".
+And so people pass references around in C, not necessarily because they have to for some semantic reason, but because it is fast.

 However, this view does not hold true for Swift and Rust.  "pass-by-value" can be zero-copy, or it can be copy-on-write, or something like that.
 Pass-by-reference is not necessarily faster than pass-by-value.
 Use the semantics that make sense for your program, and do not work on the presumption that one is faster than the other.